How to Fix Freezer Not Freezing on GE GSS25GYPFS (Side-by-Side)

 When to Call a Professional

 Most of the repairs in this guide are within reach for a careful DIYer with basic tools.
-In my experience, the moment your diagnosis points to a refrigerant leak — meaning the evaporator coils are clear of frost, the fans and defrost system all check out, yet the freezer still won’t get below 20°F — that repair requires EPA 608 certification and specialized recovery equipment, and it’s time to call a licensed technician rather than proceed on your own.
+In my experience, if your diagnosis points to a refrigerant leak — meaning the evaporator coils are clear of frost, the fans and defrost system all check out, yet the freezer still won’t get below 20°F — that repair requires EPA 608 certification and specialized recovery equipment.
+At that point, it’s time to call a licensed technician rather than proceed on your own.
 When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that costs more in parts.

 Where to Buy Replacement Parts